espocrm/documentation/docs/administration/sms-sending.md

 - smstools
 - SerwerSms

-Out-of-the-box it's possible to send SMS from formula-script or from PHP code.
-The [VoiP Integration](https://www.espocrm.com/extensions/voip-integration/) has the ability to send SMS from UI (only for the Twilio provider).
+It's possible to send SMS from formula-script or from PHP code out-of-the-box.
+The [VoIP Integration](https://www.espocrm.com/extensions/voip-integration/) provides the ability to send SMS through the UI (only for the Twilio provider).

 In this article: